SFDXLabs/component-laboratory/README.md

 - **Dynamic SOQL Queries**: Support for any object with `{recordId}` and `{currentUserId}` placeholders
 - **Up to 10 Configurable Columns**: Each with custom labels and automatic field type detection
 - **Smart Search**: Real-time filtering across text fields with debouncing
+- **Intelligent File Detection**: When files are identified, display the FileType icon as well as view / download the file
 - **Sortable Columns**: Click-to-sort with ascending/descending toggle
 - **Pagination**: Configurable records per page with intuitive navigation
 - **Field Type Formatting**: Automatic formatting for dates, currency, percentages, booleans, emails, phones, and URLs